The Fulcrum Focus

 Leveraging location intelligence for actionable insights

 Each day, teams on the ground play a crucial role in performing essential operations like inspections, installations, and ensuring compliance.
-These operations, while seemingly straightforward, create an abundance of location intelligence that often doesn’t receive the attention it deserves.
+These operations, while seemingly straightforward, create an abundance of location data that often doesn’t receive the attention it deserves.

 How data collection software creates digital transformation for utility companies